Future Proof Your Marketing Operations: Save your spot here.

 Five phases to optimized performance

-The five phases of the email creation maturity model are:
+Here are the five phases of the email creation maturity model:

 • Phase 1: Design-to-Code